H\"ormander's Inequality and Point Evaluations in de Branges Space: Introduction

 and this is asymptotically sharp, see \cite{point_eval_in_PW}.
 For improvements for specific values of $p$ see also \cite{point_eval_in_PW, instanes2024optimizationproblempointevaluationpaleywiener, bondarenko2024hormanderbernhardssonsextremalfunction}.
 The case $p=1$ is particularly favorable and very precise estimates are presented in \cite{MR1260445}, see also \cite{bondarenko2024hormanderbernhardssonsextremalfunction}.

-Since real translations are isometric in Payley-Wiener spaces the norm of the embedding operator, $i_{p,\sigma}$, is the same as the norm of the point evaluation functional at $0$, i.e. the smallest constant, such that
+Since real translations are isometric in Paley-Wiener spaces the norm of the embedding operator, $i_{p,\sigma}$, is the same as the norm of the point evaluation functional at $0$, i.e. the smallest constant, such that

-Thus when we are faced with the task of generalizing the Payley-Wiener results to de Branges spaces we obtain two separate problems, the first being the study of the norm of the embedding operator (if the embedding is possible), and the second being the study of the point evaluation functional.
+Thus when we are faced with the task of generalizing the Paley-Wiener results to de Branges spaces we obtain two separate problems, the first being the study of the norm of the embedding operator (if the embedding is possible), and the second being the study of the point evaluation functional.
 Let us begin by discussing the embedding operator.